It's a crisis alright

 A U-2 spy plane also makes an accidental, unauthorised ninety-minute overflight of the Soviet Union's far eastern coast.
 The Soviets respond to this by scrambling MiG fighters from Wrangel Island, which prompts the US to launch two F-102 fighters armed with nuclear air-to-air missiles over the Bering Sea.

-Later in the day, several US Navy RF-8A Crusader aircraft, on low-level photo-reconnaissance missions, are also fired upon.
+Later in the day, several US Navy RF-8A Crusader aircraft, on low-level photo-reconnaissance missions, is also fired upon.

 In the evening JFK's brother, Attorney General Robert Kennedy, meets with Soviet ambassador Anatoly Dobrynin and advises that the United States already planned to remove its missiles from Turkey, but cannot say so publicly.